Methane & the permafrost cycle

 - Methane moved between 400 and 600 parts per billion (ppb) for about 700,000 years.

-Methane comes from many sources, including swamps, rivers, volcanoes, cattle, gas wells, gas pipelines, oil wells, coal mines, rubbish dumps, sewage treatment and rice fields.
+Methane comes from many natural sources, including swamps, rivers, and volcanoes, and from human activities such as cattle raising, gas wells, gas pipelines, oil wells, coal mines, rubbish dumps, sewage treatment, and rice fields.

 The permafrost feedback cycle.

-There are vast quantities of carbon (methane, dead plants & animals) trapped in permafrost, and global heating is thawing this permafrost.
+There are vast quantities of carbon: methane, dead plants, and dead animals, trapped in permafrost, and global heating is thawing this permafrost.
 The thawing releases the trapped carbon, adding to the greenhouse gases in the atmosphere.
-If this feedback dominated, we would see:

-This feedback is dangerous as permafrost holds such large amounts of carbon, about 1.6 times more carbon than our atmosphere.
-There are enormous areas of permafrost, e.g., about 25% of the northern hemisphere ground has permafrost under it.
-This permafrost feedback alone threatens our nurturing climate.
+This feedback is dangerous as permafrost holds enormous amounts of carbon, about 1.6 times more carbon than our atmosphere.
+There are vast areas of permafrost; about 25% of the ground in the Northern Hemisphere has permafrost beneath it.
+The release of this carbon threatens our nurturing climate.

 Arctic soil thaw may unleash runaway global warming (Scientific American, 2008)